puppeteer/puppeteer/examples/README.md

 ## Services

 - [Checkly](https://checklyhq.com) - Monitoring SaaS that uses Puppeteer to check availability and correctness of web pages and apps.
+- [Doppio](https://doppio.sh) - SaaS API to create screenshots or PDFs from HTML/CSS/JS